Dental Implants – Are They Something for Me?

 Dental implants

-It's been said that laughter is the best medicine, but sometimes a smile is all it takes.
-Studies show that a smile on the face can ease anxiety, strengthen relationships and even reduce the risk of heart disease.
+It is said that laughter is the best medicine, but sometimes a smile is enough.
+Studies show that putting a smile on your face can ease anxiety, strengthen relationships and even reduce the risk of heart disease.

-Once you pass the age where you believe in the tooth fairy, losing a tooth is no longer fun or beneficial for most.
-With this in mind, some of us simply accept tooth loss as an inevitable process of growing older, but some people seek tooth replacement options.
-If you are missing one or more teeth in the back of your mouth, you may think that it is not a big problem because they are not visible when you smile, but ignoring missing teeth can cause other dental problems.
+Once you’ve passed the age where you believe in the tooth fairy, losing a tooth is no longer fun for most people and doesn’t bring any benefits.
+With this in mind, some of us simply accept tooth loss as an inevitable process of aging, but some people look for tooth replacement options.
+If you are missing one or more teeth in the back of your mouth, you may think that it is not a big problem since they are not visible when you smile, but ignoring missing teeth can cause other dental problems.

-Dental implants are a great option for tooth replacement.
-If you have decided that dental implants are right for you, but are afraid of the procedure, here are some tips that can help you prepare yourself mentally.
+Dental implants are a good option for tooth replacement.
+If you’ve decided that dental implants are right for you but are worried about the procedure, here are some tips that can help you mentally prepare.

 What is a dental implant?

 Dental implants are undoubtedly the best replacement for your natural teeth.
-Just like a tooth, a dental implant consists of two parts: a root, which lies under the gum line, and a visible tooth, which can be seen above it.
-While a natural tooth is made of enamel, a dental implant consists of a titanium base buried under the gums and a porcelain crown over the gums that matches the color of your natural teeth.
+Just like a tooth, a dental implant is made up of two parts: a root that lies below the gum line and a visible tooth that can be seen above it.
+While a natural tooth is made of enamel, a dental implant consists of a titanium base buried beneath the gums and a porcelain crown above the gums that matches the color of your natural teeth.

 Implant components include:

-- Root form - A helical fastener, usually made of titanium
+• Root shape– A helical fastener, usually made of titanium

-- Abutment - A connector that is attached to the top of the implant
+• Abutment– A connector that attaches to the top of the implant

-- Restoration - A dental crown attached to the connector, which replaces the part of the tooth above the gingival margin
+• Restoration– A dental crown attached to the connector that replaces the portion of the tooth above the gum line

-Dental implants replace missing teeth and support dentures.
+Dental implants replace missing teeth and provide dentures.

 How much does a dental implant cost?

-The cost of implant treatment varies greatly.
-As a rule, the cost of dental implants increases depending on the effort involved, with individual gaps being the simplest and entire jaws the most complex.
-As a rough guide, the cost per dental implant can range from 2500 CHF to 5500 CHF.
-This depends on the number of implants, the area of the teeth and the planned restoration.
-For an exact cost and treatment planning, you will need X-rays as well as clarification of health aspects.
+The costs for implant treatment vary greatly.
+Typically, the cost of dental implants increases depending on the effort involved, with individual gaps being the easiest and entire jaws being the most complex.
+As a rough guide: The costs per dental implant can range between CHF 2,500 and CHF 5,500.
+This depends on the number of implants, the surface area of the teeth and the planned treatment.
+For precise cost and treatment planning, you need X-rays and clarification of health aspects.
 Initial consultations are usually offered free of charge.

 Are dental implants safe?

-Dental implants have a long, well-documented track record.
+Dental implants have a long, well-documented history of success.
 Most implant roots are made of titanium.
-Your jawbone fuses with the biocompatible "root" in a process called osseointegration.
-Although titanium allergies are rare, metal-free zirconia implants are available if you have a metal allergy or sensitivity, or prefer an alternative to titanium.
+Your jawbone fuses with the biocompatible “root” in a process called osseointegration.
+Although titanium allergies are rare, metal-free zirconia implants are available if you have a metal allergy or sensitivity or prefer an alternative to titanium.

 What is the success rate of dental implants?

-The July 2014 issue of the Journal of the American Dental Association published research showing that dental implants have a 95 % success rate.
-The researchers based their findings on a study that evaluated the results of dental implants placed by specialists over a period of three to five years.
+The July 2014 issue of the Journal of the American Dental Association published research showing that dental implants have a 95% success rate.
+The researchers relied on a study in which the results of dental implants inserted by specialists were evaluated over a period of three to five years.

 What are the advantages of dental implants?